 I was going to Montana.
 This was to be my home for the next few months.

 It was a four day trip from Florida to Montana.
 I drove.
 And drove – escaping the prison of illusions, smoke and mirrors.
 As a young woman I once had a close walk with God, but had allowed religion, rules and tradition to replace that.
 For years I hadn’t been able to pray.
-Though I showed up and warmed a church pew two or three times a week, secretly the sight of a Bible repulsed me.
+Though I showed up and warmed a church seat regularly, secretly the sight of a Bible repulsed me.
 I couldn’t possibly keep all of those commandments and would be eternally damned because of it.
 I felt like God couldn’t possibly love me, I was not good enough.
 To survive, I had shut down, not allowing myself to feel or think too hard about things.
 I was getting to a place where basic Christian beliefs were slipping; maybe there were other ways to live in which to find peace……

 The other secret which lay hidden in a deep corner of my soul – I was sexually molested by someone in our community from age four to ten.
 Most memories were fuzzy, but some were vivid.
 When you are that young, you have no way to process what is happening to you, so I never told anyone.
 It had a profound effect on me, stripping me of childhood innocence and waking me up sexually much, much too young.
 Confusion, fantasy and darkness became my reality at age four.
-These issues continued on and off throughout my life, but had become worse in recent years as my life unraveled, right up to the very day I am about to recount.
+These issues continued on and off throughout my life, but had become worse in recent years as my life unraveled.

 The third day of the road trip I drove through the countryside of my childhood– South Dakota.
 This is where I grew up, and it was poignant to see it all again, driving from its eastern border, hundreds of miles to the western edge.
 On I fled, into western Dakota with its rolling hills, Black Hills and Badlands.
 And there it happened.